qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/builders/page_actions.md

 There are three main sections in the actions configuration page.

-* The first section describes the type of chart where these actions will apply to.
+* The first section describes the type of chart where these actions will apply.

 * The second section indicates the trigger of the action, data point, or panel.
 When choosing the panel option, it will trigger a response whenever users click anywhere inside the chart.